Geralt0714/BigDataProject/ProgressRecord.md

 ## Mon, Dec 18
 fixed code to produce correct output which is due to a lot of irrational data tuples

+## Tue, Dec 19
+Finish report and finalize the code